zweed4u/SnapSave/README.md

 * Requires network sniffing to obtain necessary values of fields in the POST form used in viewing a snap
 * Adds required headers to return the snap binary blob in jpg form

-Future updates will allow more flexiblity in prompts of version, hardware and locale as well as allow for story downloads amongst other things.
+Future updates will allow more flexiblity in locale as well as allow for story downloads amongst other things.

 Contact/Follow: [@ZWeed4U](http://www.twitter.com/zweed4u)